MaterDev/tauri-rust-solidjs-wasm_spike/README.md

 # WASM-Powered Particle Fountain (Spike)

-> **⚡ This is a technical spike** - An experimental project to explore and validate the integration of Tauri, Rust/WebAssembly, SolidJS, and three.js for high-performance desktop applications.
+> **⚡ This is a technical spike** - An experimental project to explore and validate the integration of Tauri, Rust/WebAssembly, SolidJS, and PixiJS for high-performance desktop applications.

-## 🎯 Spike Objectives
+## 🎯 Goals

-This spike aims to answer key technical questions:

-- Can Rust/WASM effectively handle real-time physics calculations?
-- How seamless is the data flow between WASM and modern JS frameworks?
-- What's the performance ceiling for particle simulations in this architecture?
-- How well do these technologies integrate in a Tauri desktop app?
+Explore Rust/WASM integration with modern frontend frameworks by building a real-time particle simulation.

 ## 📋 What We're Building

-A particle fountain simulation demonstrating:
+A particle fountain with:

-- **Physics Engine**: Rust/WASM module calculating particle movement, gravity, and lifecycle
+- **Physics**: Rust/WASM handles 5,000+ particles with gravity and lifecycle
-- **3D Rendering**: three.js visualizing thousands of particles in real-time
+- **Rendering**: PixiJS provides hardware-accelerated 2D graphics
-- **Modern UI**: SolidJS managing the reactive frontend
+- **UI**: SolidJS + TypeScript for reactive frontend
-- **Desktop App**: Tauri providing native desktop experience
+- **Desktop**: Tauri for native app experience

 ## 🛠️ Tech Stack